muratk3n/thirdwave/en/tweets/2020/week3.md

 ---

 Hah.
-Policy is a skill, can be taught, improved etc. Not something random guy of the street can do.
+Policy is a skill, can be taught, improved etc. Not something random guy off the street can do.
 Shocking.

 "The Australian Science Policy Fellowship Pilot Program gives scientists the opportunity to work in a Commonwealth Government